Sjamilla/awesome-recruitment/lists/communities.md

-# Job Boards
+# Communities

-This is a list of job boards I have found on the internet and been putting in my bookmark lists for the past couple of years.
-Some I use, some I have never used.
+This is a list of communities I have found and used for sourcing.
+There are many more out there - and I encourage you to find them yourself.
+This is mainly for my own use.

 WORK IN PROGRESS

 ***